nilanjanalaha/SDNNtests/Readme.txt

-          #To install the package SDNNtests type in your R console the following:install_github('SDNNtests', Ônilanjanalaha')
+          #To install the package SDNNtests type in your R console the following:

+install_github('nilanjanalaha/SDNNtests')